-UTHSC will immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus.
-Examples of emergencies that will result in emergency notification activations include: Fires; Tornado warnings; Campus closures and delays (winter storm); Active Shooter; Utility outages (power, network); Evacuations; and Criminal activity.
-As used in this section, "confirmation" generally means that UTHSC has verified that a legitimate emergency or dangerous situation exists involving an immediate threat to the health or safety of students or employees occurring on the campus.
-The Campus Police Shift Supervisor (supervisor in charge) will communicate immediately with the Chief of Police, the Director of Safety, the Director of Facilities, and the Executive Vice Chancellor.
-If a Major Emergency or Disaster is declared, the rest of the campus will be notified through the Campus Communications Network procedures.
+UT Health Science Center will immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus.
+Examples of emergencies that will result in emergency notification activations include: fires; tornado warnings; campus closures and delays (winter storm); active shooter; utility outages (power, network); evacuations; and criminal activity.
+As used in this section, "confirmation" generally means that UT Health Science Center has verified that a legitimate emergency or dangerous situation exists involving an immediate threat to the health or safety of students or employees occurring on the campus.

+The UTHSC-PD Shift Supervisor (supervisor in charge) will communicate immediately with the Chief of Police, the Chief Safety Officer, the Assistant Vice Chancellor of Facilities, and the Executive Vice Chancellor and Chief Operating Officer.
+If a major emergency or disaster is declared, the rest of the campus will be notified through the Campus Communications Network procedures.

-UTHSC will, without delay, and taking into account the safety of the community, determine the content of the emergency notification (i.e., what information to release about the situation), and initiate the emergency notification system, unless issuing an emergency notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate an emergency or dangerous situation.
+The UT Health Science Center will, without delay, and taking into account the safety of the community, determine the content of the emergency notification (i.e., what information to release about the situation), and initiate the emergency notification system, unless issuing an emergency notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate an emergency or dangerous situation.
 Emergency notifications are generally short and very direct.
-UTHSC has the ability to amend the content of the message.
-UTHSC will also determine the appropriate segments(s) of the campus community to receive an emergency notification.
-UTHSC will determine if notification will be specific to a geographic area of campus.
+UT Health Science Center has the ability to amend the content of the message.
+The UT Health Science Center will also determine the appropriate segments(s) of the campus community to receive an emergency notification.
+UT Health Science Center will determine if notification will be specific to a geographic area of campus.
 The incident dictates the appropriate area(s) to be notified.